Vegetarian ecofeminism: Link between sexism and speciesism

 While the goal of vegetarian ecofeminism is to end all oppression, it does focus on the connections between the oppression of nonhuman animals and the oppression of women.
 Both are objectified by men within the dominant discourse of the patriarchy, though in different ways: women are seen as sex objects and nonhuman animals are seen as food.
 In both instances, both beings are considered to be less than men, and therefore are able to be used, abused, and consumed by those with more privilege.
 There are often essentialistic and empathetic connections made between human mothers and nonhuman mothers, and ecofeminist scholar Carol Adams exemplifies this when she states "As a lactating mother, I empathize with the sow whose reproductive freedoms have been denied and whose nursing experience seems so wretched."
 Generalizing women as mothers is problematic because not all women identify as mothers, yet there often is a strong link made between women and nonhuman animals due to their shared experience and oppression as mothers.

 The egg, veal, and dairy industry directly profits from exploiting the reproductive system of female nonhuman animals.
 Similarly, many industries, like the advertising industry, profit from objectifying female human bodies, treating them as something to be dominated.
 Adams asserts that the culturally accepted belief that animal bodies are "disposable objects for fun or eating" emboldens the acceptance of "heterosexuality as normative and the idea that pleasuring men is women's work".

 Linking sexism and speciesism through language

 Women are often objectified by being compared to a piece of meat or dehumanized by being called a 'cow' or a 'bird'.
 There is indeed a history of dehumanization through equating humans to animals, which because of speciesism, means that they are devalued and considered to be less than other valued humans.
-This is often seen in cases of genocide, for in Rwanda the Tutsi were compared to cockroaches for many months leading up to the actual genocide.
+This is often seen in cases of genocide, in Rwanda the Tutsi were compared to cockroaches for many months prior to the genocide.
 Viewing humans as animals makes it easier to oppress them, and thus it is once again clear that in order to end the oppression of humans, one must also work to end the oppression of nonhuman animals, because so long as nonhuman animals are viewed as inherently inferior to humans, dehumanization will continue to be justified with comparisons to nonhuman animals.